yatish27/yatishmehta.com/_posts/2012-09-12-ruby-rails-companies-in-pune.md

 and education.
 It has a team of Ruby on Rails in Pune for its upcoming projects.

 * [Tibco:](http://www.tibco.com/) Another Huge MNC which requires no introduction, works on Ruby on Rails for its ambitious enterprise social networking product called "Tibbr".
 It has its major ROR team in Pune.
-Tibco has a series of various products and services which cover a spectrum of domain.
+Tibco has series of products and services.

 * [True sparrow:](http://www.truesparrow.com/) The company behind Fab.com and now Hem.com, is located at Magarpatta SEZ, Pune.
 A young team with passion for Ruby on Rails development.